storesafe/cordova-sqlite-storage/README.md

 with possible corruption risk in case of sqlite access from multiple plugins (see below)

-## NEW MAJOR RELEASE in June 2018 with BREAKING CHANGES
+## NEW MAJOR RELEASE in July 2018 with BREAKING CHANGES

-New release in June 2018 will include the following major enhancements:
+New release in July 2018 will include the following major enhancements ([litehelpers/Cordova-sqlite-storage#773](https://github.com/litehelpers/Cordova-sqlite-storage/issues/773)):

 - browser platform support using [kripken / sql.js](https://github.com/kripken/sql.js) ([litehelpers/Cordova-sqlite-storage#576](https://github.com/litehelpers/Cordova-sqlite-storage/pull/576))
 - cordova-sqlite-storage and cordova-sqlite-ext will be combined together, no more separate plugin version needed for pre-populated databases ([litehelpers/Cordova-sqlite-storage#529](https://github.com/litehelpers/Cordova-sqlite-storage/issues/529))
 - include typings from DefinitelyTyped ([litehelpers/Cordova-sqlite-storage#768](https://github.com/litehelpers/Cordova-sqlite-storage/pull/768))

-Breaking changes expected:
+**BREAKING CHANGES expected:**

 - drop support for Android pre-5.0 ([litehelpers/Cordova-sqlite-storage#771](https://github.com/litehelpers/Cordova-sqlite-storage/issues/771)); feedback is requested in case of interest in support for Android 4.4, 4.3, 4.2, or 4.1
 - drop support for iOS 8.x (was already dropped by cordova-ios@4.4.0)
-- drop Android NDK build for x86_64 ([litehelpers/Cordova-sqlite-storage#772](https://github.com/litehelpers/Cordova-sqlite-storage/issues/772)); NDK build for x86 will still work on x86_64 if no other plugins have NDK build for x86_64; feedback is requested in case of interest in NDK build for x86_64
+- ~~drop Android NDK build for x86_64 ([litehelpers/Cordova-sqlite-storage#772](https://github.com/litehelpers/Cordova-sqlite-storage/issues/772)); NDK build for x86 will still work on x86_64 if no other plugins have NDK build for x86_64; feedback is requested in case of interest in NDK build for x86_64~~
+- drop support for location: 0-2 values in openDatabase call (please use `location: 'default'` or `iosDatabaseLocation` setting in openDatabase as documented below)

 ## Browser platform usage notes